FeatureBaseDB/cosmosa/README.md

 The various arguments to `pdk http` are described by `pdk http -h`.
 The PDK should now be listening for HTTP POST requests on `$HOST:$BIND` and listening for queries to proxy to Pilosa on `$HOST:$PROXY` (more on this later).

-### Create a Function App to process the CosmosDB Change feed.
+### Create a Function App to process the CosmosDB Change feed
 1. `In the Azure portal, click on "+ Create a Resource".
 2. Select "Compute" on the left.
 3. Select "Function App" on the right.